ngi-nix/editoria/README.md

 If you see user errors running `yarn start:services` or `yarn server`, your best bet is to clear the existing data and start the install anew, as the same user.

-Start by deleting all the Docker data:
+First, delete all the Docker data:
 ```
-docker stop $(docker ps -aq)
-docker system prune
-docker rmi $(docker images -a)
+docker-compose down
+docker-compose rm -fv
+rm -rf data
 ```

+Then, follow the steps for a clean install.

 ### When running `yarn start:services`, I get a `Bind for 0.0.0.0:5432 failed: port is already allocated` error